Forecasting Social Science Results

 Learn more in this piece in Science Policy Forum by the project PIs and Devin Pope (University of Chicago).

-The development of the platform is made possible with joint support from the Laura and John Arnold Foundation and an anonymous donor.
+The development of the platform is made possible with joint support from the Sloan Foundation and an anonymous donor.
 Its development was informed by an ideation workshop organized by BITSS in December 2018.

 Have feedback on the platform?
 Get in touch!